 Unusual droppings that appear brown or yellow, runny or tarry.

 WARMTH: Turn on a bird safe heat source like a Snuggle Up Cage Warmer and begin warming the cage.

 Lower perches, make sure that food and water is easily accessible, line the bottom with a clean, soft, fluffy towel to soften any falls.

 Place your bird in the hospital cage and check on it frequently.

-MINIMIZE STRESS: Cover the hospital cage both to retain warmth, encourage needed sleep and reduce noise and stress from household commotion.
+MINIMIZE STRESS: Cover the hospital cage both to retain warmth, encourage much needed sleep and reduce noise and stress from household commotion.
 DON'T HANDLE YOUR BIRD ANY MORE THAN IS NECESSARY

-- DETERMINE HOW FAST TO GET VET CARE: See the chart below to detrmine if the incident warrants immediate veterinarian care or whether you can buy a little time with general supportive care and observation.
+DETERMINE HOW FAST TO GET VET CARE: See the chart below to determine if the incident warrants immediate veterinarian care or whether you can buy a little time with general supportive care and observation.

 GET EMERGENCY VET CARE NOW:

 BLEEDING, INTERNAL - in vomit & or diarrhea